chaisql/chai/README.md

 * `pk` : Indicates that this field is the primary key.
 The primary key can be of any type.
 If this tag is not provided, Genji uses its own internal autoincremented id
 * `index` : Indicates that this field must be indexed.
-* `index(unique)` : Indicates that this field must be indexed and that it must associate only one recordID per value.
+* `index(unique)` : Indicates that this field must be indexed and that it must associate only one key per value.